Rappsilber-Laboratory/AlphaLink2/README.md

 ## Crosslink input format

-AlphaLink takes as input a CSV with a list of crosslinked residue pairs with a false-discovery rate (FDR).
+AlphaLink takes as input a CSV (.csv or .txt) with a list of crosslinked residue pairs with a false-discovery rate (FDR).
 That is, for inter-protein crosslinks A->B 1,50 and A->A 5,5 and an FDR=20% and 10% resp., the input would look as follows:

 The crosslinks CSV has the following format (residues are 1-indexed).